bnwaweru/2021_Work_Repo/Arusha_Advanced_R_demo/Advanced_R_demo.md

     ##  1  2  3
     ## 51  6 33

-Average assignment proportion, `assign.prop`, is quite high, 0.996.
+Average assignment proportion, `assign.prop`, is quite good.
+1 for all the assignments.
 Looking closely at the assignment values;

 ``` r
 round(dapc1$posterior,3) -> assgn_values